 Phytoplankton is often an oceanic indicator of environmental health.
-Their large population sizes, coupled with their quick cell division and reproduction rates gives them the advantage of rapid evolutionary change.
+Their large population sizes, coupled with their quick cell division and reproduction rates give them the advantage of rapid evolutionary change.

-Everyone is wondering – will they be able to evolve quick enough to the rapid acidification and temperature changes?
+Everyone is wondering – will they be able to evolve quickly enough to the rapid acidification and temperature changes?

 Additionally, the photosynthesis produced by phytoplankton plays a critical role in balancing atmospheric carbon and oxygen levels.
 As large producers of oxygen (up to 50% of the atmospheric oxygen is produced by our ocean’s phytoplankton!), their health is of utmost importance6.

 As the trees release the excess carbon in the air, and oceans absorb more and more of this carbon, there is a direct adverse effect on calcifying organisms such as molluscs, shellfish and coral.
 There simply is a reduced amount of available carbonate ions that these organisms need to produce their shells and skeletons made of calcium carbonate.

 When coral reefs are under stress, like from rising ocean temperatures, they release zooxanthellae – which is their main source of energy.
 The release of this algae leaves them with an eerie, bleached skeleton and often leads to their death.
 This devastating phenomenon is known as coral bleaching.

 For the last thirty years or so, corals have had some thermal tolerance to the increased ocean temperatures, thus mitigating some bleaching.
 This protective mechanism, however, is suspected to disappear with just a .5° increase in temperature7.
 As mentioned earlier, the climate is expected to rise by 2° in the next 30-80 years as a delayed reaction to the massive deforestation.
 Not only does this threaten the spectacular coral reef itself, but the entire ecosystem that depends on them for their livelihood.